kevinpinscoe/get-wx/README.md

 # get-wx A very simple open meteo weather parser written in golang

-wx is a aeronautical term fr weather or weather report.
+wx is a aeronautical term for weather or weather report.

 ## Prerequisites